quarkusio/quarkus-quickstarts/kafka-quickstart/README.md

 ## Start the application

-The application is composed of two microservices.
-They can be started using:
+The application is composed of two applications communicating through Kafka.
+Interactions with Kafka is managed by MicroProfile Reactive Messaging.

+They can be started in dev mode using:

 ```bash
 mvn -f producer quarkus:dev